Our approach to our School Curriculum

 The Learning Challenge curriculum is an enquiry based approach built around questioning, which helps 'hook' the children into their learning.
 By using a questioning approach, it develops curiosity and incorporates challenge for all children.
 Children are involved in the planning and emphasis is placed on the learning experiences being motivating, engaging and relevant for all the children.

 Whilst some of our curriculum is delivered through a Learning Challenge approach, some subjects are taught separately as they don't naturally 'fit' into the topic.
 Subjects such as Religious Education, PSHCE and Maths are usually taught separately although links are made when appropriate.
-Science often lends itself to the Learning Challenge topics such as space and plants whereas other Science areas such as the skeleton are taught as 'mini-topics'.
+Science often lends itself to the Learning Challenge topics but where they don't they are taught as 'mini-topics,' such as the skeleton .

 For more information about the curriculum we follow, please contact Mrs McDonald via the 'Contact Us' page of our website.